First-principles calculation of electronic and topological properties of low-dimensional tellurium: Results and Discussions

+Using experimentally reported lattice parameters\cite{acs.nanolett.4c02171}, the planar hexagonal tellurene phase is found to exhibit semimetallic behavior and a nontrivial $\mathbb{Z}_2 = 1$ index when SOC is included, consistent with previous experimental observations.
+However, our phonon calculations indicate that the free-standing planar hexagonal lattice is dynamically unstable.
+We therefore investigated stabilization mechanisms through strain engineering and surface functionalization.
+Under 5\% isotropic in-plane strain, as well as under one-side hydrogen passivation, the system undergoes a transition to a gapped electronic state while preserving a nontrivial $\mathbb{Z}_2 = 1$ invariant.
+In these stabilized configurations, the SOC-induced gap and the winding of the Wilson loop unambiguously identify a quantum spin Hall phase.

+Similarly, one-side hydrogen passivation of the hexagonal phase yields a $\mathbb{Z}_2 = 1$ phase [Fig.~\ref{fig:S6}(k)], depending on the Fermi-level position it can appear semimetallic, but the SOC-opened gap indicate QSH-type topology.
+These findings demonstrate that the topological features remain robust under both strain and surface functionalization.
+Therefore, controlling strain or chemical termination provides viable strategies to engineer and stabilize topological phases in two-dimensional tellurium.

-The effective mass of tellurium was calculated from its band structure curves, using points c\ lose to the VBM and the CBM.
-Since the effective mass is inversely related to carrier mobility ($m^{*}\propto 1/\mu$), the relatively low values seen in Te-I suggest that both electron and hole mobilities are anisotropic.
-Te-I effective mass 0.614 (electron) and 0.335 (hole).
-We propose that the metastable hexagonal planar structure can be stabilized by hydrogen passivation and preserves its topological properties.
-The effective masses of the monolayers were calculated from their band structure, using points near the VBM and CBM. m$_{e}$ for electron (hole) in the $\alpha$-Te is 0.108 (0.135). $\beta$-Te is 1.009(X) and 0.203(Y) (electron) and 0.368 (X) and 0.127(Y) (hole).
-Our results indicate that both $\alpha$-Te and $\beta$-Te exhibit higher electron and hole mobilities than structurally or symmetrically similar materials, such as 2H-MoS$_2$~\cite{mos1,mos2} and phosphorene~\cite{phos1,phos2}.
-While $\alpha$-Te shows overall higher mobilities for both charge carriers, $\beta$-Te displays a pronounced anisotropy arising from its geometry, with significantly lower mobility along the armchair direction ($\Gamma-X$) compared to the zigzag direction ($\Gamma-Y$).
-Buckled pentagonal shows 0.220 (electron) and 0.172 (hole) effective masses. buckled square is anisotropic with electron masses of 0.100 (CBM-$\Gamma$);0.148 (CBM-X) and holes masses of 0.459 (VBM - $\Gamma$); 0.239 (VBM-M).
-Finally hexagonal passivated is slightly asymetric with electron effective masses of 2.400 ($\Gamma$-M); 2.310 ($\Gamma$-K) and hole effective mass of 1.184 (VBM-$\Gamma$).
+We now turn our attention to the calculation of the tellurium effective masses, obtained from the slopes of the band structure near the VBM and CBM.
+The obtained values are shown in Table~\ref{tab:S2}.
+Since the effective mass is inversely related to carrier mobility, the relatively low values found for Te-I suggest anisotropic electron and hole mobilities.
+For Te-I, the electron and hole effective masses are 0.614 and 0.335, respectively.

+For the 2D phases, the effective masses for electrons (holes) in $\alpha$-Te are 0.108 (0.135).
+In $\beta$-Te, the electron effective masses are 1.009 (along X) and 0.203 (along Y), while the hole effective masses are 0.368 (X) and 0.127 (Y), indicating strong transport anisotropy.
+Our results suggest that both $\alpha$-Te and $\beta$-Te could have higher electron and hole mobilities than structurally or symmetrically similar materials such as 2H-MoS$_2$~\cite{mos1,mos2} and phosphorene~\cite{phos1,phos2}.
+While $\alpha$-Te exhibits higher mobilities for both charge carriers overall, $\beta$-Te shows pronounced anisotropy due to its geometry, with significantly reduced mobility along the armchair direction ($\Gamma$–X) compared to the zigzag direction ($\Gamma$–Y).